laristra/portage/doc/concepts.md

 to get source mesh cells onto partitions needing them.
 Once this step is concluded at the outset, the remap still shows excellent scaling.
-More details are given in the [distributed remap](@ref distributed_remap) section and performance plots are shown in the [scaling](performance.html#scaling) section.
+More details are given in the [distributed remap](@ref distributed_concepts) section and performance plots are shown in the [scaling](performance.html#scaling) section.